Introduction:

 Mental, such as the thought that people “hate me.”

-Thus, all of the symptoms of psychiatric disorders can be caused by emotions or beliefs acquired during childhood
+Thus, all of the symptoms of psychiatric disorders can be caused by baseline emotions or beliefs acquired during childhood.

 Medical problems: The direct effect of emotion on the body can produce medical problems.
-It also plays a major role in how the body responds to and recovers from illness.
+It can also play a major role in how the body responds to and recovers from illness.

 Childhood is the blueprint for everything that follows.
 Emotions and beliefs acquired early in life shape how we think, feel, and respond as adults.
 Virtually every important human trait rests on the emotional and cognitive foundations built in those early years.